 - Theoretical information exists in video and written form at the beginning of each unit.
 I advise you to learn from the video and use the text as a reference.

-- Audio files of the play-along exercises and compositions can be accessed at end of each unit and as a downloadable collection in the Appendix.
+- Audio files of the play-along exercises and compositions can be accessed at end of each unit and as a downloadable collection of MP3s in the Appendix.